x

 What kind of proof will I receive?

-We offer free digital PDF “soft” proofs or for a nominal fee we can provide “hard” Epson color proofs which closely represent how color will produce on press.
-It is the client’s responsibility to carefully review provided proofs for content and accuracy.
-Once approved we output directly from the approved file.
+We offer free digital PDF “soft” proofs, or for a nominal fee, we can provide “hard” Epson color proofs, which closely represent how color will be produced on the press.
+It is the client’s responsibility to carefully review the provided proofs for content and accuracy.
+Once approved, we output directly from the approved file.

-We encourage that for high end 4-color projects or ones involving a finishing operation like a die-cut or folding that you receive a physical “hard” Epson color proof.
-However, if that is not possible due to time restraints, we make every effort to ensure your project will be done right the first time and our output print profiles are set to GRACoL standards, within our AGFA workflow.
+We encourage that for high-end four-color projects, or ones involving a finishing operation like a die cut or folding, you receive a physical “hard” Epson color proof.
+However, if that is not possible due to time restraints, we make every effort to ensure your project will be done right the first time and our output print profiles are set to GRACoL standards within our AGFA workflow.

 We do not provide proofs if the project is an exact reprint done previously by The Messenger Press.
 We will pull a physical sample from the previous job and reproduce based on our archives.